What is BlackRemote?

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet, installation of malware.|

-Typically, cyber criminals use RATs like BlackRemote to infect computers with malware, steal banking information, various accounts, etc. People who have their computers infected with programs of this kind usually experience data, financial loss, problems related to privacy, get their identities stolen, and other issues.
-More examples or RATs are DarkRAT, InnfiRAT and Gh0st.
-If there is any reason to believe that a computer is infected with such software, it should be removed as soon as possible.
+Typically, cyber criminals use RATs such as BlackRemote to infect computers with malware, steal banking information, various accounts, etc. People with computers infected with programs of this kind usually experience data/financial loss, problems relating to privacy, have their identities stolen, and experience other issues.

 How did BlackRemote infiltrate my computer?